GrammaTech/gtirb/README.md

 Block b2(EA(472), EA(480), {Instruction(EA(472), 4), Instruction(EA(476), 4)});
 ```

-Blocks are stored an interprocedural CFG.
-The CFG preserves the order
+Blocks are stored in an interprocedural CFG.
+The CFG preserves the
+order of blocks.
+It can be populated with edges to denote control
-of blocks, so it can be used without any edges simply to hold all the
+flow or populated without any edges simply to hold all the
 instructions in the binary.

 ```c++